West High Yield (W.H.Y.) Resources (CVE:WHY) Trading Up 35.3% – What’s Next?

 Here are the key news stories impacting West High Yield (W.H.Y.)
 Resources this week:

-Separately, Fundamental Research set a C$1.56 price target on West High Yield (W.H.Y.)
-Resources and gave the company a “buy” rating in a research note on Tuesday, December 2nd.
-One analyst has rated the stock with a Buy rating, According to MarketBeat, the stock currently has a consensus rating of “Buy” and an average target price of C$1.56.
+Separately, Fundamental Research set a C$1.56 target price on shares of West High Yield (W.H.Y.)
+Resources and gave the stock a “buy” rating in a report on Tuesday, December 2nd.
+One equities research analyst has rated the stock with a Buy rating, According to MarketBeat, the stock presently has an average rating of “Buy” and a consensus price target of C$1.56.

 West High Yield (W.H.Y.)
 Resources Stock Performance